dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 ```

 ### ModelValidator
-This component helps comparing between different version of a model, e.g. a production model against a new model which is in current developpement using different validation modes:
+This component helps to compare the different version of a model, e.g. a production model against a new model which is in current development using different validation modes:
 * Validate using current eval data
 * "Next-day eval", validate using unseen data